xiu1zi3/digit-recognizer/README.md

 │  └─submission.csv
 └─main.py
 ```
+- The trianed model is stored in `model` directory.
 - The prediction is stored in `output` directory.
-- The trianed model is stored in `output` directory.

 ### hyper parameters